bolderbrush10/SearchlightAssault/README.md

-- [Cheat Mode] Mass-deconstructing alarm-mode searchlights and boosted turrets at the same exact time causes the searchlights to re-boost turrets as they die, causing boosted versions of that turret to be spawned in and avoid being mass-deconstructed.
+- [Cheat Mode] Mass-deconstructing alarm-mode searchlights and boosted turrets at the same exact time causes the searchlights to re-boost turrets as they die, causing boosted versions of that turret to be spawned in and avoid being mass-deconstructed

 - [Feature?]
-Spidertrons can only distract searchlights, not be targeted by them.
+Spidertrons can only distract searchlights, not be targeted by them

 - Boosted turrets have trouble shooting at something if it has its force set every tick

 - Two searchlights have trouble targeting each other at the same time (Probably because of raise/clearAlarm() "destroying" their targets and creating a new entity of the alarm / base type)

 ### Map Editor Quirks

 #### Don't use the Clone / Entities tool for searchlights & turrets

 Using the Tools->Entities tab or Clone tab to add / remove searchlights and turrets may result in the mod breaking.
-Entities built or removed through those tabs don't fire on_created / on_destroyed events, which this mod relies on.
+Entities built or removed through those tabs don't fire on_built / on_destroyed events, which this mod relies on.

 ### Terms